fbpx

 Initial Earnest Money Deposit

-Within 2 days after contract is executed
+Typically within 2 days after contract is executed

 The buyer will pay their initial earnest money deposit, typically $1,000.
-You can learn more about earnest money here.

 Inspection

-Within 5 days after contract is executed
+Typically within 5 days after contract is executed

 The buyer will hire a home inspector to inspect the property for functionality and safety issues.
 The buyer may also conduct additional add-on inspections, such as radon, air quality, or sewer scope.